go101/immutable-value-proposal/README.md

 This means, the addressable final feature and the partial read-only feature are mutually exclusive.
 I prefer keeping the addressable final feature.
+This feature will break less user code, for some user code may take the addresses of many error values declared in std packages.
+This feature will continue to make such code valid.